 Throughout the course, you’ll take part in activities centred on giving you real industry experience and improving your professional development.
-These might include work shadowing and volunteering, working on live sports nutrition projects, or attending conferences, events and workshops.
+These might include work shadowing and volunteering, working on live weight or obesity management projects, or attending relevant conferences, events and workshops.

 You then complete a work-related learning module to reflect on personal and professional development.
 You will be required to identify these areas in an action plan and identify objectives and activities to undertake.

 This course prepares you for a career in

 This course is accredited by the Association for Nutrition (AfN) which allows graduates to apply for Direct Entry Registration (at Associate Level) with the UK Voluntary Register of Nutritionists (UKVRN).

 City Campus is located in the heart of Sheffield, within minutes of the train and bus stations.City Campus map

 Adsetts Library is located on our City Campus.
 It's open 24 hours a day, every day.Learn more